spa086/postgresus/contribute/README.md

 Extra:

+- add linters and formatters on each PR (in progress by Rostislav Dugin)
 - add prettier labels to GitHub README
-- allow to download backup file (via streaming)
-- add linters and formatters on each PR
 - add versioning instead of :latest
 - create pretty website like rybbit.io with demo
 - add HTTPS for Postgresus
 - add simple SQL queries via UI
 - add brute force protection on auth (via local RPS limiter)
+- add support of Kubernetes Helm

 Monitoring flow: